EdwarH13/mesn.github.io/README.md

 # Technologies Used
 - Python: The primary programming language used for this project.
 - BERT (Bidirectional Encoder Representations from Transformers): A pre-trained language model used for generating sentence embeddings.
-- KMeans Clusterer: Ruby library used to cluster sentences based on their embeddings.
+- KMeans Clusterer: Python library used to cluster sentences based on their embeddings.
-- Tokenizer: Ruby library used for tokenizing sentences into words.
+- Tokenizer: Python library used for tokenizing sentences into words.
-- FileUtils: Ruby module used for handling file operations.
+- FileUtils: Python module used for handling file operations.

 # Installation
 Follow these steps to set up and run the project: